MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 # Application platform for AI workloads on Azure

-•	Dealing with latency of AI and ML models o	API load balancing and charge back
+- Dealing with latency of AI and ML models
+    - API load balancing and charge back
-•	Dealing with large amounts of requests o	Front Door and Compute options for AI applications that run at scale
+- Dealing with large amounts of requests
+    - Front Door and Compute options for AI applications that run at scale

-•	Choosing between packaged AI services, Azure Open AI or Custom Model
+- Choosing between packaged AI services, Azure Open AI or Custom Model
-•	Redundancy and Scalability of the different options
+- Redundancy and Scalability of the different options
-•	Managing user identity and privacy at the application level
+- Managing user identity and privacy at the application level
-•	Considerations for front end and headless apps
+- Considerations for front end and headless apps
-•	Deployment and operational considerations
+- Deployment and operational considerations

+## Inferencing compute

+## Monitoring